 FDA Recognized FSMA Courses

-These trainings can be offered either as onsite programs or as public courses.
+These courses can be offered either as onsite programs or as public courses.
 If you would like to suggest a public training or request a quote for onsite training, contact our food safety team and we’ll get back to you as soon as possible.

-Our Certified FSMA courses are taught by passionate and seasoned subject matter specialists who utilize real-world experience to educate professionals on how to get their facility FSMA ready.
+Our FSMA courses are taught by passionate and seasoned subject matter specialists who utilize real-world experience to educate professionals on how to get their facility FSMA ready.